Car Parking Rules in Apartments- Laws & Guidelines

 What are the Parking Space Standards in India?

 In India, parking space standards vary based on local regulations and on the type of building.
-However, the National Building Code (NBC) has guidelines for the number of spaces required and minimum parking space sizes.
+However, the National Building Code (NBC) has guidelines for the number of spaces required and minimum parking space sizes, including the standard car parking size in apartments in India.

 Here’s a detailed breakdown of the parking space standards:

 The guidelines usually require residential units to have one space each, with additional space (5%) for visitors.
-Commercial buildings (multiplexes, theaters, etc.) require parking depending on the usage and floor area.
+Commercial buildings (multiplexes, theatres, etc.) require parking depending on the usage and floor area.

 Residential buildings: